Coffee Lowers Diabetes Risk: Java Up, Everyone!

 The Modern Scientific Perspective

 In recent years, a growing body of research has begun unravelling the complex relationship between coffee consumption and diabetes risk.
-The Harvard study, which tracked over 100,000 people for about 20 years, stands as a landmark in this field.
+The Harvard study, which tracked over 100,000 people for about 20 years, is a landmark in this field.

 Dr. Frank Hu, professor of nutrition and epidemiology at the Harvard T.H.
 Chan School of Public Health and one of the study’s lead authors, notes, “Our findings suggest that increasing coffee consumption over four years is associated with a lower risk of type 2 diabetes.
 Conversely, decreasing coffee intake is associated with a higher risk of diabetes.”

-This research, along with numerous other studies, has sparked a paradigm shift in how we view coffee’s role in health and disease prevention.
+This research, along with numerous other studies, has sparked a paradigm shift in our view of coffee’s role in health and disease prevention.

 The Mechanisms Behind Coffee’s Potential Diabetes-Fighting Properties